hturkoz/smstools3-for-espocrm/README.md

 # smstools3 for espocrm
- Send and Receive sms with Smstools3 for linux with espocrm.
+ Send and Receive sms with Smstools3 for linux with EspoCRM.

 # importants
  For expert only, this is a base for programmers